amish0301/OA-Platform/README.md

 ### Day - 5
 - Implemented ProfileCard and UI fixed.
 - Mostly time spend on Backend to figuring Out Why Google OAuth not working.

+### Day - 8
+- Redundant Code is Removed from Frontend.
+- Improvised Api Response by clearing inconsistent & Redundant codes.